Alberta return-to-school plan eliminates COVID-19 notices | CBC News

 The Alberta Teachers' Association was pleased to see an in-school vaccination program beginning in junior and senior high schools on Sept.
 7.

-But President Jason Schilling said waiting until more than 10 per cent of the school population is absent with an illness to call AHS to investigate a possible outbreak is "recipe for disaster."
+But president Jason Schilling said waiting until more than 10 per cent of the school population is absent with an illness before calling AHS, as the guidance recommends, is a "recipe for disaster."
 In a large urban high school, it could mean waiting until more than 200 people are sick.

 The Opposition NDP slammed the United Conservative Party government's plans.
 Health critic David Shepherd said with the end to contact tracing, and paring back of testing after Sept.
 27, the government is withholding information parents and school administrators need to make informed decisions about their children's health.